dane-ukken/Nasa-Mars-Rover-Pics/client/README.md

 ## Test

-Tests are forthcoming and will be done using the Jest Testing framework.
+Tests are not done yet since this is a simple bonus section

 ## Built With